utap2/utap2/docs/rst/installation.rst

+USER
-USER                   user in host server that has permission to run cluster commands (if run with cluster), run singularity commands and write
+                       User in host server that has permission to run cluster commands (if run with cluster), run singularity commands and write

                        into the $HOST_MOUNT folder (user can have fakeroot permissions).

                        **The default is:** USER=$USER

+DNS_HOST
-DNS_HOST               DNS address of the host server.
+                       DNS address of the host server.

                        For example: http://servername.ac.il or servername.ac.il

                        The default is the IPv4 address of the host server (can be obtained with the command 'hostname -I')

+REPLY_EMAIL
-REPLY_EMAIL            Support email for users.
+                       Support email for users.
 Users can reply to this email.

                        Can only be used if the folowing parameter MAIL_SERVER is defined.

                        **The default is:** REPLY_EMAIL=None

+MAIL_SERVER
-MAIL_SERVER            Domain name of the mail server
+                       Domain name of the mail server

                        **For example:** mg.weizmann.ac.il